 Walgreens Continuous Spray Sport (SPF 50, $1.30 per ounce)

 I’ve tested a bunch of other sprays myself, including Neutrogena, Coppertone, and Banana Boat.
-Target was indeed the best value, with just-as-good performance and a great price compared to the big brands. $8.74 for 12 oz. (two 6 oz. bottles) = $0.73 per ounce, making it the cheapest spray by far.
+Target was indeed the best value, with just-as-good performance and a great price compared to the big brands.
+I usually find it for under $0.75 per ounce.
 Neutrogena was my overall favorite as it was the least greasy, but it also cost more than twice as much.
 All of them tend to stain white clothing.
 (I use the Neutrogena lotion despite the higher cost for the face due to the non-greasiness.)

 If you’re pregnant, you should check your sunscreen for retinyl palmitate, a common inactive ingredient in suncreens which has been linked to birth defects and thus should be avoided by pregnant women.

 Consumer Reports acknowledged that other ingredients in sunscreen have also been linked to health problems in animal studies.
 This may indirectly refer to another popular sunscreen guide by the Environmental Working Group (EWG) which only recommends a limited amount of sunscreens that don’t include any ingredients they deem hazardous.
 EWG also recommends againsts using any spray sunscreen of any kind, due to the potential for inhalation.
 In contrast, CR believes that the benefits of sunscreens in preventing skin cancer outweigh potential risks from their ingredients.